lrug/lrug.org/source/meetings/2017/march/index.html.md

 ----------

 We aim to finish up the talks and formal part of the meeting by 8pm, but that doesn't mean you have to go home.
-There's bound to be something to talk about after all those talks and we have two options for winding down the evening and chatting to other LRUG attendees:
+Why not celebrate our headlong rush towards the vernal equinox by selecting one of two very fine options for winding down the evening and chatting to other LRUG attendees:

 1. Code Node.
 Skills Matter run a cash bar with a choice of drinks (hard and soft) available.
 As well as other LRUG members